Should You Borrow Money in a Recession?

 Downsides to Borrowing Money During a Recession

-While it might seem smart to borrow during a recession thanks to those sweet recession interest rates, there are other considerations that are important when deciding whether borrowing during a recession is the right move.
-Keep in mind the following potential downsides of borrowing in a recession:
+How do you prepare for a recession?
+It might seem smart to borrow during this time, thanks to those sweet recession interest rates.
+But there are other considerations that are important when deciding whether borrowing during a recession is the right move.
+Keep in mind the following potential downsides:

 • There’s a heightened risk of borrowing during a recession thanks to other difficult financial conditions.
-Difficult financial conditions like furloughs or layoffs could make it more difficult to make monthly payments on loans.
+Disruptive financial conditions like furloughs or layoffs could make it more difficult to make monthly payments on loans.
 After all, regular monthly expenses don’t go away during a recession, so borrowers could be in a tough position if they take on a new loan and then are unable to make payments after losing a job.
+Missed payments could negatively impact a borrower’s credit score and their ability to borrow in the future.

 • It may be harder to find a bank willing to lend during a recession.
 Lower interest rates may mean that a bank or lending institution isn’t able to make as much money from loans.
 This may make lending institutions more hesitant.